Saltwater Hot Tubs

-Salt generators (also called salt systems or bromine generators) convert bromide salt into active bromine to sanitize hot tub water.
+Salt generators (also called salt systems or Chlorine generators) convert sodium chloride into active chlorine to sanitize hot tub water.
 The amount of salt in the water is less salty than your tears and feels silky soft.

 Is salt water safe for my hot tub?
 YES.
 The earlier generators had fewer settings so that it was easy to over-sanitize your hot tub.
 Sometimes this created problems with corrosion of the motor or other parts of your hot tub.
 Now, there are over 50 level settings to allow for a very precise maintenance level.
 This means that there is no damage to any part of your hot tub.

-The number one benefit of using a bromine generator is easy use.
+The number one benefit of using a chlorine generator is easy use.
 The entire process of sanitization is automated; there is no easier way to maintain your hot tub.

 Salt generators also use an automated system to activate just the right amount of bromine for your hot tub – you will have a more stable concentration, allowing you to keep your active bromine level at the lower end of the safe range.